ragerlu/interactiveTextChatbot/README.md

 ## Purpose
 The end goal of this project is to end up with an interactive text chatbot which can hold convincing conversations.

+I am using this as an educational project.

 ## Installation
 - Clone the Repository.
 `git clone https://github.com/ragerlu/interactiveTextChatbot.git`